-Plant an Oak Tree
+Plant an Oak Tree (and other native trees and shrubs)

 Hands down, oak trees support more life than any other plant in Lake County – but they're rapidly disappearing from our landscape.